cloud-gov/uaa-extras/README.md

 Remember the client-id and client-secret, you'll need them in the next step

+#### Step Three: Create redis service instance

+Either create a locally running version of Redis, or create a service instance in Cloud Foundry if the app will be deployed there.

+EX:

+	cf create-service redis28 standard redis-accounts

-#### Step Three: Configure the app
+#### Step Four: Configure the app

 The configuration is entirely read from environment variables.
 Edit the manifest.yml files and update your settings as neccessary

-#### Step Four: Ensure your UAA user has the proper scopes/groups

-Your UAA user must have the scim.invite scopes/group membership

-	uaac member add scim.invite [your-uaa-login]

 #### Step Five: Launch the app